mohanmca/MohanLearningGround/src/main/md/Kavin/kavin_math_anki.md

 ## Constant Total Concept
 1. Under questions which involve “Internal Transfer”, the total remains the same.
 1. Ali and Billy have money in the ratio of 5 : 4.
 After Ali gave Billy $20, they have an equal amount of money.
 How much money does Billy have in the end?
+2. Amy, Ben and Cindy bought a present.
+Amy's share was 1/4 of Ben's and Cindy's share.
+Ben's share was 1/2 of Amy's and Cindy's share.
+Cindy's share was $17 more than that of Ben's.
+How much did the present cost?

 ## Constant Difference Concept